screwdriver-cd/guide/docs/user-guide/FAQ.md

 By default Screwdriver will shallow clone source repositories to a depth of 50.
 Screwdriver will also enable the `--no-single-branch` flag by default.

 If shallow cloning is left enabled and you wish to push back to your git repository, your image must contain a git version of 1.9 or later.
 Alternatively, you may use the version of git bundled with Screwdriver by invoking `sd-step exec core/git "GIT COMMAND"`.

+## What are the minimum software requirements for a build image?

+Screwdriver has no restriction on build container image.
+However it should have at the minimum `curl` && `openssh` installed.

+Also if `image` is Apline based then an extra workaround is required in the form of the following symlink. `mkdir -p /lib64 && ln -s /lib/libc.musl-x86_64.so.1 /lib64/ld-linux-x86-64.so.2`

+Alternatively we can also try setting `LD_LIBRARY_PATH` to include musl library paths.